BAK2K3/covid-dashboard/README.md

 #### Navigation Toggler

-The Navigation toggler is the primary method of navigating throughout the site, and as such is implemented with a feedback based visual effect, designed to communicate interactivity without explicitly instructing the user to do so.
+The Navigation Toggler is the primary method of navigating throughout the site, and as such is implemented with a feedback based visual effect, designed to communicate interactivity without explicitly instructing the user to do so.

 ![Navigation Toggler](https://res.cloudinary.com/bak2k3/image/upload/v1611478771/covid-dashboard/Functioning_Toggler_p7lk98.jpg)